agfline/tcCoca/README.md

 It is based upon the **SMPTE ST 12-1** standard (formally SMPTE 12M) and the **SMPTE ST 12-3** for HFR.
 Those define the following rates : 23.98, 24, 25, 29.97, 30, 47.95, 48, 50, 59.94, 60, 72, 96, 100 and 120 frames per second with the support for drop-frame compensation with 29.97 and 59.94 rates.

 * **Note about 30fps and 60fps drop-frame** : Even if those are listed as options in many software / hardware, those are useless since timecode is already in sync with video and real-time clock.
 Thus, there is no derivation to compensate.
 Other times the terms are misused as names for 29.87 and 59.94 drop-frame.
 In any case, 30DF and 60DF are not implemented as part of the library.
-* **Note about 23.98fps and 47.95fps** : There is no standard way to compensate the derivation of those formats, so there is none implemented in this library.
+* **Note about 23.98fps and 47.95fps** : There is no standard way to compensate the deviation of those formats, so there is none implemented in this library.
 Those are then not in sync with real-time clock, accumulating a deviation of approximately 86 frames (3.6 seconds) in one hour of elapsed time.